 Use events to turn diversity into tangible conversations.
 Instead of a chili cook-off, why not Asian snack or bingsoo day?

 Starting up a conversation away from working spaces makes a big difference.
 People are more comfortable to say hello and are less likely to be busy with important tasks.
 So if you’re a leader, provide areas for communal interaction (like a big kitchen area); if you’re a diversity champion, camp out in those areas more.
-I try to start up as many casual conversations or games (Jenga and Bananagrams) as I can with new hires in our kitchen, and that first interaction can go a long way.
+I try to start up as many casual conversations or games (Jenga and Bananagrams) as I can with new hires by the coffee machines, and that first interaction can go a long way.

 Camping in the kitchen for our inaugural Munchie Monday day!